-Intune Device restriction profiles are the policies similar to GPO from traditional device management world.
-Most of the enterprise organizations use GPO to restrict corporate owned devices.
-These are security policies which need to apply on devices.
-Intune Device restriction policies control a wide range of settings and features of mobile devices (iOS, Android and Windows 10).
+Intune Device restriction profiles (Enrollment Device Platform Restrictions) are policies similar to GPO from the traditional device management world.
+Most enterprise organizations use GPO to restrict corporate-owned devices.
+These are security policies that need to apply to devices.
+Intune Device restriction policies control a wide range of settings and features of mobile devices (iOS, Android, macOS, and Windows 10).

-Intune device restriction profiles can be deployed to specific user/device in AAD groups where as Intune Enrolment restriction policies can’t be deployed to specific user/device groups in Azure AD.
-More details available in the following section of this post.
+Intune Device Restriction profiles can be deployed to specific users/devices in AAD groups whereas Intune Enrolment restriction policies can’t be deployed to specific user/device groups in Azure AD.
+More details are available in the following section of this post.

-In several scenarios, we need to block employees from enrolling their personal devices into corporate management platform.
-You want to block devices which are not secured enough to enroll into Intune.
+In several scenarios, we need to block employees from enrolling their personal devices into the corporate management platform.
+You want to block devices that are not secured enough to enroll into Intune.
 For example, You want to block personal devices from enrolling.

 Also, we could be able to block lower OS version devices How is this possible from Intune?
 Difference Between Intune Enrollment Restriction Device Restriction Profile | Configuration Manager ConfigMgr

-The only problem with Intune enrollment restriction that I can think of is: – Device type restrictions in Intune is deployed to “All Users, ” and we can’t deploy or assign Intune enrollment restriction policies to “specific user group”.
-At the moment, the device type restrictions policies are tenant wide configuration.
+The only problem with Intune enrollment restriction that I can think of is: – Device type restrictions in Intune are deployed to “All Users, ” and we can’t deploy or assign Intune enrollment restriction policies to “specific user group”.
+At the moment, the device type restrictions policies are tenant-wide configurations.